 - Compatibility - 80%80%

-Spotcap is a very respected company.
-You can borrow anywhere from $10,000 to $500,000 for any period of 1 months to 24 months, that you can draw down at your own accord.
+Rebranding from Spotcap, Zip Business remains a very respected company.
+You can borrow anywhere from $10,000 to $500,000 for any period of 1 month up to 36 months, that you can draw down at your own accord.
 Great website, great reputation and highly praising client reviews.

 In 2018, Spotcap partnered with BAWAG Group, a significant Austrian bank.